Coherent-Partners/spark-ts-sdk/docs/services.md

 > [!IMPORTANT]
 > Executing multiple inputs is a synchronous operation and may take some time to complete.
 > The default timeout for this client is 60 seconds, and for Spark servers, it is 55 seconds.
-> Another good practice is to split the batch into smaller chunks and submit separate requests.
+> Another good practice is to split the batch (of multiple inputs) into smaller chunks and
+> submit separate requests.

 ## Execute a Spark service using Transforms